When I first discovered self-love, I rolled my eyes at myself, thinking why had it taken me so long to work this stuff out?!

 How many years had I wasted not liking myself and inhibiting myself from feeling more love, fun and confidence?!

-I was almost angry… at myself, the world or someone else… Who could I blame for this?!
+I was almost angry… at myself, the world… Who could I blame for this?!

 But seriously, how many adults do you know who have come through life unscathed?
-That is the human experience, right? – To know the highs and the lows… as they say, you have to know ‘hate’ to know ‘love’ and ‘sadness’ to know ‘happiness’ etc.
+That’s the human experience, right?

 Stillness gives humans a rest, allowing us to “re-group” in a subconscious way.
 Something I avoided doing for ten years, as I “tried so hard” to beat the Universal system (not intentionally, simply unknowingly), I did this by not going with the flow and instead trying to “force” everything to happen in order to achieve happiness from the outside world.
 Totally missing the point of co-creation and oblivious to the fact that true happiness actually comes from within.